 Liu, of The Knot, says couples often have an advantage over their competition because they can work and spend time together all at once.
 “Competitors would have to be relegated to having discussion during business hours; we would strategize during pillow talk.”

-Most couple-owned business start out from home, making it critical that heated discussions stay in the home office, work hours are defined, and clear separation exists.
+Most couple-owned businesses start out from home, making it critical that heated discussions stay in the home office, work hours are defined, and clear separation exists.

 The Torreses, whose media company operates BuscaTuFranquicia.com, a Spanish-language online market place, have a business plan that clarifies work and personal roles.
 When Anise steps out of their home office, she’s back to being mom to their young children.
 If a business call happens after hours, Jose takes it.